DailyGrindINFO442/info442sp20/DesignSpecification.md

     * These reminders can be set for a day before, at the beginning of the day, an hour before, half an hour before, 15 minutes before, 10 minutes before, 5 minutes before, and/or at the start time.

-* **Change between day, week, month, and year views**: Users can change the view of their schedule, displaying between the current day, week, month, and year.
+* **Change between day, week, month, and year views**
+    * Users can change the view of their schedule, displaying between the current day, week, month, and year.
+    * The calendar should display the daily view by default
 * **Built-In Breaks**
     * **Embeded Video & Audio Content**
     * **Block user from navigating from that page until break timer ends**
+        * Once a user navigates to the breaks screen, they will be unable to navigate away from the page until the timer hits 0:00.
+        * Notify users when their break is nearly over & when it has finished
+            * Users should receive a notification on their dashboard and/or breaks screen once they have a minute of their break left.
+            * Users should receive a notification on their dashboard and/or breaks screen once their break has ended
 * **Pre-Work Routines** When the user logs into the application this will be the homge page or navigates to from the navigation bar.
     * **Shows up on dashboard upon logging in**: A greeting to the user with the current day/week and scheduled items for the current day.
+    * **Embed divdeo & audio content**
+    * **Automatically add to front of user's to-do list**
 * **To-Do List**: The user can create a to-do list of immediate items that they need to complete without a defined time constraint.
 Accessible through the navigation bar menu.
     * **Add, Edit, & Remove List items**: Users will be able to add, edit, and remove list items as needed.
-Similar to how scheduling operates, users will see their to-do list items and can a
-    * **Extension: Manager add to to-do list**
     * **Prioritize tasks (order from most to least important)**: List items can be prioritized or given an attribute that determines its importance.
 Users can then filter their to-do list by items that have most importance to least importance.
     * **Label Tasks (Different Projects, Different Jobs/Classes, etc.)**: Users can give customizable tasks to their to-do list items and define tasks to their needs.